6

 Piloting an Innovative Low-Fidelity Simulation for Emergent Cases with Skin Manifestation

-Dr. Gail Lam
+Gail Lam

 Providing equitable access to specialist women's health care in Alberta: A pilot project exploring Lethbridge as a distributed postgraduate OBGYN training site